 - First, unlike fan-fic, these items are for sale.
 Quite practically, I am not seeing any money from this and it is my intellectual property.
 Mine, mine, mine.

-- Third, if my books were to be considered for any kind of movie deal, merchandising is a no contest part of any contract, and it is a deal breaker.
-If the movie house were to happen upon all these Parasol Protectorate items for sale all over the internet, they are likely to pull out of any offer.
+- Third, within any movie/TV option merchandising is part of the contract, and it is a deal breaker.
+If the production company were to happen upon all these Parasol Protectorate items for sale all over the internet, they are likely to pull out of any offer.
 This could cost me not just the money, (and really you guys want me to make money because then I can continue to afford to write more books), but it also costs you, the fans, the possible pleasure of seeing these characters brought to life on the big screen.

 - Witness Donna Ricci, owner of Clockwork Couture, who very kindly requested my permission before selling a parasol in my honor.
 Donna and I have the kind of relationship where, if necessary, I can simply ask her to take the "Gail aspect" down off her website should I have to, and she would comply immediately.
 Ruby Blackbird and I are building a similar relationship.

 So there it is, a not-so-official statement on fan-fic and fan-make.
 I hope that it articulates the reasoning behind my behavior on the subject, and why, under certain circumstances when I should like to be personable, generous, and polite, especially to artistic and creative people, I simply cannot.